 Our research addresses fundamental questions relevant to human health, ageing and their application to improving public health and for food security.

 Particular attention is given to genetic and epigenetic programming, cell signalling and whole organism biology.
-We have strong links with the Department of Pharmacy and Pharmacology, and the Departments of Health, Chemical Engineering and Mechanical Engineering through the Centre for Regenerative Medicine.
+We have strong links with the Department of Life Sciences, and the Departments of Health, Chemical Engineering and Mechanical Engineering.

 There are opportunities for postgraduate research throughout our group.
 Interested students are encouraged to contact academic staff directly or check our PhD projects on FindAPhD.com.